elenasinel/tech-week/docs/index.md

 * [GitHub](https://github.com) - The way you need to store all the code you write and work collaboratively on your project.
 * [Canva](https://canva.com) - The easiest and quickest way to make posters, logos and designs for the project.
 * [Marvel](https://marvelapp.com) - Create mockups for mobile apps with this fantastic tool.

+## **Machine Learning/ Artificial Intelligence**

+We have comprehensive guides that go over the basics of Machine Learning/AI as well as basics of programming.
+Find these below.

+Python Tutorial - Sammy Hass

+Intro to Neural Networks - Kirun Arun

+Intro to Reinforcement Learning - Kirun Arun

 ## **Working with data**